mna/agora/doc/wiki/assembly.md

 The "assembly" source code format is an easy-to-parse assembly-style syntax that provides a human-readable representation of the low-level bytecode that the virtual machine executes.
-This articles documents the format of this representation, which closely matches the bytecode format.
+This article documents the format of this representation, which closely matches the bytecode format.
 For a more thorough explanation of the various fields, see the [bytecode format](https://github.com/PuerkitoBio/agora/wiki/Bytecode-format) article.
 For examples of assembly source code files, look in the /testdata/asm directory.

 Note that anywhere in the code, whitespace-only lines and comment-only lines are skipped.
 The only comment notation allowed is the up-to-the-end-of-line `//` style.